This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - Remove from the heat and pour into your pudding basin or equally divide across your four mini pudding bowl.
 The sauce will continue to thicken as it cools.

-- While the toffee sauce is working its magic, add the chia seeds (or egg) and the dairy free butter (I melt mine for 10 seconds in the microwave) and mix thoroughly to combine, you’ll notice the dates will have plumped up, and broken down into a date paste.
+- Return to your bowl of soaking dates.
+Add the chia/flax seeds (or egg) and the dairy free butter (I melt mine for 10 seconds in the microwave) and mix thoroughly to combine, you’ll notice the dates will have plumped up, and broken down into a date paste.

-- Add the self raising flour and bicarbonate of soda and beat until combined.
+- Add the gluten free self raising flour and bicarbonate of soda and beat until combined.
 Spoon into you chosen pudding bowls cover loosely with kitchen foil.

 - Pop into the oven for 20mins for individual mini puddings or 35-40mins for one larger pudding.